-But such guilt, whether low-grade or fully formed, is never a good motivator for true change.
+But such guilt, whether low-grade or fully formed, is never a good motivator for change.
 It’s like spiritual junk food that promises much but delivers little, if anything, of lasting value.
 It’s also hazardous to our spiritual health.
-Its successes will only inflate our sense of pride, while its failures drive us toward dejected resignation.
-Most crucially, it is inimical to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.
+Its successes inflate our sense of pride, while its failures drive us toward dejected resignation.
+Most crucially, it is contrary to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.

-Identifying the motive, method and criterion of success
+Identifying motives, methods and criteria of success

 What is the method?
 It goes without saying that a successful resolution needs a plan.
 It must incorporate realistic strategies, incentives and measurable goals.
 It will require discipline and effort to carry out.
 At the same time, it has to submit all of that to the will and power of God.
-If the goal is to honour Him, then the plan must rely on His grace to accomplish His purpose in my life.
+If the goal is to honour him, then the plan must rely on his grace to accomplish his purpose in my life.

 What is the criterion of success?
 Although realistic, measurable goals are important, they can also lead to an all-or-nothing, pass-or-fail mentality.
 Did I hit that target weight?
 Did I make it through that entire reading list?
-Did I bring that new project to a full and satisfactory completion?
-It may be more helpful to ask some different questions: Has my level of fitness improved?
+Did I bring that new project to a full and satisfying completion?
+It may be more helpful to ask different questions: Has my level of fitness improved?
 Am I learning new things and growing spiritually?
 Am I a better steward of the time and talents God has given me?

 Total and continual reliance on grace